- Home >

 State Rooms at Buckingham Palace

-Buckingham Palace is the official London residence of the Monarchy, and Queen Elizabeth II lives here for much of the year.
-One of the best royal attractions to visit in London this summer 2022 is the State Rooms, which are open for just 8 weeks.
+Buckingham Palace is the official London residence of the Monarchy.
+One of the best royal attractions to visit in London this summer 2023 are the State Rooms, which are open for just 8 weeks.
 On a self-guided tour you’ll get to see royal rooms like the Throne Room, Ballroom and White Drawing Room.

 Get Tickets: The State Rooms >>>